danwolfgang/mt-plugin-more-custom-fields/readme.md

 * Selected Pages: works just like Selected Entries, but for Pages!
 * Selected Assets: as you may guess, this works just like Selected Entries and Selected Pages.
 Note that each asset type is registered as a separate custom field, so in addition to the generic "Selected Assets" custom field, "Selected Images," "Selected Audios," "Selected Videos," and "Selected Files" are also available to filter the types of asset you want the field to work with.
 * Multi-Use Single-Line Text Group: don't let the crazy name scare you -- this field type allows you to create a reusable group of fields, perfect for including a list of your favorite bookmarks, for example.
+* Message: administrators can edit the contents of the Message field text area, but any other use can only read the contents.
+Useful for displaying instructions or other data you don't want the user to edit.

 # Prerequisites